johnmathews/johnmathews.github.io.old/content/articles/20170525_blockchain-introduction.md

 This would create a reliable record of what Chris claims he looks like.
 He can confidently send anyone this record and if they have his public key then they can verify that it is Chris himself who signed it and is asserting that the photo is him.
 If somebody changed the photo then the data in the transaction would change and the transaction will have a new hash value.
 The new hash value will not match the hash value contained within the signature, and the text in the signature cannot be changed because it can only be encrypted using Chris' private key, which only Chris has.
 Therefore it will be simple to show that someone other than Chris is trying to change the photo.

+## Blockchains for identity verification (Know Your Customer)

 Another use for public-key cryptography arises if Chris were an employee in a bank, and the "What" contained documents about a customer the bank is providing financial services for.
 In this scenario, Chris (representing the bank) is effectively confirming the customer's true identity and documenting the evidence that's been collected to show that the bank knows who their customer really is.
 If the transaction included a new section called "Customer ID" (for example) then a database of all customers whose identity checks have been successfully completed can be made.
 This can be shared with other departments (or banks) easily and immutably.
 This is the concept behind KYC on a blockchain.

+## Next Steps

 Back to our fruit traders: At the moment a participant is allowed to carry a net negative balance.
 For this system to work in reality, the creation of "coins" will need to be controlled in order to maintain their value.
 In the example above, people can freely create "coins" and can also carry negative amounts of "coins".
-This would result in the value of a "coin" plummeting.
-Therefore their creation (and conversion from fruit) must be controlled in a predictable manner.
+This would result in a worthless"coin".
+Therefore their creation must be controlled in a predictable manner.

 Our examples so far only include 3 people.
 If there are a lot of people in the network it wouldn't be feasible to insist that everyone is present or online each time a new transaction is added to the list (the chain) of transactions.
 However if we allow transactions to be added whilst some people are offline we create an opportunity for fraud.
 The reasons why, and the solution to this and other problems will be described in part 2.